JescapsAntwi/PixelPipe/README.md

 ## 🙋‍♂️ Support

-For questions or support, please open an issue or contact the maintainers.
+For questions or support, please open an issue or contact me at <antwijescaps1@gmail.com>.
+Thank you for reading!.